How to Edit Photos with Preview in macOS 10.14

 Best Alternative to Preview for macOS 10.14

 For a good number of reasons, you may run into a need for an alternative to Preview for editing images.
 You may find it challenging to effect certain changes to the file, either because you’re finding it hard to navigate to the relevant functions or because the image file’s format is not supported on Preview.
 The best Preview alternative must offer all the key functionalities of Preview, but must be devoid of the inconveniences and limitations of Preview.
-PDFelement offers a collection of image editing tools that match those of Preview on an even more intuitive UI.
+PDFelement for Mac offers a collection of image editing tools that match those of Preview on an even more intuitive UI.

 PDFelement comes with a comprehensive array of PDF and image editing and annotation tools.
 These include tools for inserting hand-drawn shapes, arrows, basic shapes, highlights, etc. You can also secure your files with watermarks and signatures, crucial features which are unfortunately not available on Preview.
 What’s more, you can crop, resize, impose and superimpose images, and lots more.
 You can also convert your image files to and from a wide array of formats, including jpeg, bmp, gif, etc. Another outstanding feature of PDFelement is the OCR technology that allows you to convert images to editable PDF files.
 This technology extracts data and text from scanned images and saves them in an editable format.